SmyrilLine/Co2Calc/README.md

 # Co2 Calc

+## Disclaimer
+**Smyrilline assumes no responsibility or liability for any errors or omissions in the content of this site.
+The information contained in this site is provided on an "as is" basis with no guarantees of completeness, accuracy, usefulness or timeliness...**

 ### Objective
 The Co2 Calc program is designed to provide a transparent and sophisticated interface, enabling passengers to assess their individual Co2 emissions contribution.
 This assessment is intricately calculated based on an array of pivotal travel-related factors including the chosen route, the month of travel, vehicle type, and the nature of the journey (roundtrip or one-way).
 A distinctive feature of this program is the integration of a scalar factor, which meticulously adjusts the emissions calculation to align with the relative passenger load for a given month.
 This ensures a nuanced and contextually estimation of each individual's Co2 responsibility.